thosgood/this-weeks-finds/markdown/101-150/week126.md

 of proof.
 If I had given you my methods of proof I am sure you will follow the London Professor.
 But as a fact I did not give him any proof but made some assertions as the following under my new theory.
-I told him that the sum of an infinite number of terms in the series* 1 + 2 + 3
-+ 4 + ... = -1/12 *under my theory.
-If I tell you this you will at once
-point out to me the lunatic asylum as my goal.* - Srinivasa Ramanujan, second letter to G. H. Hardy
+I told him that the sum of an infinite number of terms in the series $1+2+3+4+\ldots=-1/12$ under my theory.
+If I tell you this you will at once point out to me the lunatic asylum as my goal." --- Srinivasa Ramanujan, second letter to G. H. Hardy